-We also regularly run events exclusively for international students on finding a job in the UK and overseas, on UK recruitment processes and on visa options for working after studies, in collaboration with the Student Immigration Service.
+We also run events exclusively for international students.
+These events include finding a job in the UK and overseas, gaining an understanding of the UK recruitment processes and exploring visa options for working after studies, in collaboration with the Student Immigration Service.

-Keep an eye out on MyFuture to see what is coming up and book your place.
+Look on MyFuture to see what events are coming up and book your place.

 We have a range of resources specifically for international students.
 Find these by searching 'Get started: International students' in the Get Started Guides tab on MyFuture.

-The Careers Service blog often has posts with dedicated advice for international students.
-You can subscribe to the blog so you get notified whenever we post.
+The Careers Service blog often has posts with advice for international students.
+Subscribe to the blog so you get notified whenever we post.
 Go to the blog

 More help from the University

-The Careers Service is the main provider of help with your career plans, but here are some other support services for relevant help and support:
+The Careers Service will help with your career plans, but here are some other support services for relevant help and support:

 Immigration and visa advice

 Staff at the Careers Service are not trained to give immigration advice.
-To discuss any visa/immigration issues, contact the Student Immigration Advisers.
+To discuss any visa/immigration issues, contact the Student Immigration Service.

 English language support

 The Careers Service can help you with your CVs and applications, but can’t proofread and correct your documents.

-You may be able to access help from the Academic Skills Centre (ASC).
-One-to-one tutorials are available free of charge from the ASC for current students.
-These can be used for checking documents such as your CV or covering letter.
-See the ASC website for further details on tutorials and other support that they provide.
+You may be able to access help from the Skills Centre.
+One-to-one tutorials are available for current students.
+These can be used for checking documents such as your CV or cover letter.
+See the Skills Centre website for further details on tutorials and other support that they provide.

 Part-time work and volunteering

 Students' Union - SU Jobs

-Looking for a part-time job?
-SU Jobs can help you to find vacancies within the university and the local area.
+If you are looking for a part-time job SU Jobs can help you to find vacancies within the university and the local area.
 They also provide useful information on tax and applying for a National Insurance number.

 Students' Union – SU Volunteering Office

 Volunteering is an excellent way to make friends, develop skills and experience, and support good causes.
 The Volunteering Office can support you in deciding what to do and finding volunteer opportunities.